FAQ & Glossary

 How Is My Eligibility Determined?

 The university uses a standard student budget when packaging federal and campus-based financial aid awards.
 Other expenses may be taken into consideration, such as child care, uninsured medical costs, and relocation expenses (for entering students).
 These adjustments to the standard student budget are reviewed and approved on a case-by-case basis.
 The Graduate/Professional Unit Budget Appeal Form can be downloaded from our Loans webpage beginning in August.
 Completed Budget Appeal Forms for law students should be submitted via email to Berkeley Law Financial Aid.

 The law school produces grant and scholarship offers independently and notifies recipients directly.
 Grant and scholarship awards made by the law school are assimilated into the federal student aid offer and result in a package combining the federal student loans, campus-based aid, and grants and scholarships.
 Graduate PLUS Loan or private student loan eligibility is generally the difference between the standard student budget and the financial aid package.

 What Aid Is Available for International Students?

 University policy requires international students to demonstrate the ability to pay their expenses through their first year.
-Continuing international students may apply for limited student aid funds through the university and should contact the Foreign Student Advising Office at the International House for additional information.
+Continuing international students may apply for limited student aid funds through the university and should contact the Berkeley International Office at the International House for additional information.